Today I want to share with you 12 ideas on how to help your fellow animals this year, no matter what season it is.

 - If we continue with helping dogs, always give water and food to them because with all the walking, they are surely thirsty and hungry.
 And please do not be afraid of them, I only had one dog bark at me and show me teeth; others are lovely and love to cuddle.

 - If you see a dead animal in the middle of the road, call your local city department of sanitation or 112 if you are Slovenian (this number is the most important number for us to remember).
-If possible, move the animal on the side of the road or keep an eye on the cars that might drive over them.
+If possible, move the animal to the side of the road or keep an eye on the cars that might drive over them.

 - If you find a dead mouse or a small dead bird, no one will really come (they aren’t dogs and cats after all), so just move them to the nearest grass and put them away from people.
 If they are still alive, please, do call someone.

 - Plant bee-friendly plants.
 Which plants are bee-friendly though?
 Well, you have hyacinth, calendula, wild lilac, zinnias and goldenrod to name just a few.
-Remember, if bees die, we die.
+Remember, if bees die, we suffer.

-- We know that if bees die, we die, but what not many people talk about is that if oceans die we die too.
-Instead of eating sea animals, opt for an ocean-friendly plant-based seafood, and remember that we get most of our oxygen from the oceans, so we must stop exploiting it and all the animals that live down there.
+- We know that if bees die, we suffer, but what not many people talk about is that if oceans die we die too.
+Instead of eating sea animals, opt for ocean-friendly plant-based seafood.
+Remember that we get most of our oxygen from the oceans, so we must stop exploiting it and all the animals that live down there.

-- Summer is quickly approaching and many of you will want to take family trips to the ZOO or to the nearby aquarium, but since no one wants to take a day trip to the prison full of humans, we should consider leaving prisons with non-human animals off of our list as well.
-Choose to go hiking or bird watching, visit a farm sanctuary, or simply go for a walk and observe all the animals that are thankfully still living free lives – and if you have patience and can be quiet, you just might witness some amazing species of animals wandering or flying around.
+- Summer is quickly approaching and many of you will want to take family trips to the ZOO or to the nearby aquarium.
+Since no one wants to take a day trip to a prison full of humans, we should consider leaving prisons with non-human animals off of our list as well.
+Choose to go hiking or bird watching, visit a farm sanctuary, or simply go for a walk and observe all the animals that are thankfully still living free lives.
+If you have patience and can be quiet, you just might witness some amazing individuals wandering or flying around.

 - Volunteer your time at an animal shelter or at a farm sanctuary.